laurabenestan/Seascape_reservebenefit/README.md

 ## Genetic diversity estimation

-Genetic diversity is estimated with [Plink1.9](https://www.cog-genomics.org/plink/1.9/basic_stats), though the use of the --het function that adjust the calculation with the sample size.
+Genetic diversity is estimated with [Plink1.9](https://www.cog-genomics.org/plink/1.9/basic_stats).
+To do so, we  use of the `--het` function that adjust the calculation of observed heterozygosity with sample size.
-We transformed the output obtained from PLINK to Observed heterozygosity values for each SNP datasets (neutral and adaptive).
+We transformed the output obtained from PLINK to observed heterozygosity values - that represents genetic diversity - for each SNP datasets (neutral and adaptive).

 ## Testing the difference between genetic diversity of individuals sampled inside and outside one of the 8 marine reserves sampled for the project

-We want to know the differences of the genetic diversity (hereafter observed heterozygosity) for each species regarding the category "Inside/outside".
+We want to know the differences of the genetic diversity for each species regarding the category inside/outside a marine reserve.
-First, we check the distribution of observed heterozygosity and we test the normality of the distribution using Shapiro test.
+First, we check the distribution of genetic diversity overall and we test the normality of the distribution using a Shapiro test (`shapito.test()` function).

 The observed heterozygosity does not follow normality.
 As is highly skew to positive values.
 It seems like a beta distribution but we will check it later.

-First, we considered a Wilcoxon test to compare observed heterozygosity between samples inside/outside a marine reserve.
+First, we perform a Wilcoxon test to compare genetic diversity between samples inside/outside a marine reserve.

 #### Neutral genetic diversity inside/outside for the three species